 TC1a is constructed using the following method:

-● The RF bandwidth shall be the declared maximum supported RF bandwidth.
+- The Base Station RF Bandwidth shall be the declared maximum Base Station RF Bandwidth.

-● Place two UTRA FDD carriers adjacent to the high and low edge of the RF bandwidth.
+- Place two UTRA FDD carriers adjacent to the upper and lower Base Station RF Bandwidth edges.
 The specified FOffset-RAT shall apply.

-● For transmitter tests, alternately place a UTRA FDD carrier adjacent to the already placed carriers at the low and high edge of the RF bandwidth until there is no more space to fit a carrier or the BS does not support more carriers.
-The nominal carrier spacing defined in subclause 4.5.1 shall apply.
+- For transmitter tests, alternately place a UTRA FDD carrier adjacent to the already placed carriers at the lower and upper Base Station RF Bandwidth edges until there is no more space to fit a carrier or the BS does not support more carriers.
+The nominal carrier spacing defined in clause 4.5.1 shall apply.

-● The carrier(s) may be shifted maximum 100 kHz towards lower frequencies for BRFBW and MRFBW and towards higher frequencies for TRFBW to align with the channel raster.
+- The carrier(s) may be shifted maximum 100 kHz towards lower frequencies for BRFBW and MRFBW and towards higher frequencies for TRFBW to align with the channel raster.

 4.8.1.2 TC1b generation